brazil

 status

-Study protocol has been developed and was approved at the INI IRB in Brazil, as well as NIRT in India, and PHRU sites in South Africa.
-Enrollment is ongoing in all countries.
+Study protocol has been developed and was approved at the INI IRB in Brazil and PHRU sites in South Africa.
+Enrollment has been finalized and data analysis is ongoing.

 pi